dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 =pricing.xlsm!discountprice(A1)

-If the custom function is stored in an add-in, you don’t need to precede the
+If the custom function is stored in an add-in, you don't need to precede the

 function name with the workbook name.
 Chapter 21 provides an overview ofadd-ins.